mahermassoud/nbs-webapp/README.md

 The actual javascripts are in `dist/scripts` directory.
 They have been `uglified` by the `grunt build` command, i.e., all project's javascript files have been combined together, and have new lines removed to make the resulting scripts more compact.

-In case you want your deployment scripts to be readable, please disable your `uglify` task by removing `uglifyjs` from `useminPrepare`:
+In case you want your deployment scripts to be readable, please modify your Gruntfile.js to disable your `uglify` task by

+1) removing `uglifyjs` from `useminPrepare` :

     useminPrepare: {
       html: '<%= yeoman.app %>/index.html',